dcc-cc3002/citric-liquid-Dagt07/README.md

 **Version i.j.k :** i: Tarea number, j: EP number, k: EP version number

+- Version 2.5.1 UML diagram of the project added to the repository
+- Version 2.5.0 Feedback taken into account, 1) refactor all the NormaClass to various classes, one for each Norma level.
+2) Style refactor for packages and classes names.
+3) Added WildUnit trait(interface) to the overall design of the project
+- Version 2.4.3 Moved away attacking calculus from inside the defend and evade method, to the attack method itself
 - Version 2.4.2 Added AbstractUnit methods to attack, defend and evade
 - Version 2.4.1 PlayerCharacter.rollDice() moved to AbstractUnit because now all units need to throw a die, for the combat system development.
 - Version 2.4.0 Added tests for attack, defense and evasion methods to any abstractUnit subclass